Galapagos Islands Travel Guide and Tips

 It’s about a 2-hour ferry ride from one island to another.
 In most cases, the ferry ride was against the water flow, so the journey was pretty bumpy and we ended up feeling pretty sick after.

 - Do good research and be prepared for the ferry rides and bring motions sickness pills even if you usually don’t or have never suffered from sea sickness (you can also buy them on the Islands).
+If you often get sea sick, you might want to check out a Land based Galapagos tour rather than a boat tour.

 - If you have time, stay in other islands you visit.
 I would 100% recommend to stay at least 1 night when you arrive to a new island and not come back the same day.
 So when you book a daily tour package you can book a ferry back whenever you want; it doesn’t necessarily have to be the same day.
 This way you’ll have time to relax from the ride and to really enjoy and explore the island.
 (It means you’ll have to book a hostel in advance or just find a hotel once you arrive on a new island).